-In this ultimate guide, we take a look at inside-out vs outside-in VR tracking.
+In this ultimate guide, we look at inside-out vs outside-in VR tracking.
 Learn about how each method keeps track of your headset movement and position and the pros and cons of each.

 Head tracking method is one of the biggest factors in determining which VR headset to buy.
 Our VR Headset Comparison Tool shows you some other important factors to compare.

 Let’s dive in!

 - Outside-In VR Tracking

 - Alternative Techniques and Emerging Trends in VR Tracking

 - Inside-Out vs Outside-In: Which VR Tracking Method is Better?